Roraima Airways cuts hinterland airfares across all rehabilitated airstrips - Guyana Chronicle

-seven percent reduction in airfares to all recently rehabilitated hinterland airstrips, making it the first airline in Guyana to operationalize cost reductions across every upgraded runway, rather than limiting relief to selected destinations.
+RORAIMA Airways on Friday announced an immediate seven percent reduction in airfares to all recently rehabilitated hinterland airstrips, making it the first airline in Guyana to operationalise cost reductions across every upgraded runway, rather than limiting relief to selected destinations.

-Over recent years, the Government of Guyana has undertaken a major aviation infrastructure programme, including the rehabilitation and modernization of airstrips across Regions One, Seven, Eight, and Nine.
+Over recent years, the Government of Guyana has undertaken a major aviation infrastructure programme, including the rehabilitation and modernisation of airstrips across Regions One, Seven, Eight and Nine.

 There are an additional 11 airstrips scheduled for completion in the near future.
 These upgrades, together with the introduction of runway lighting systems and automated weather reporting, represent the most significant single advancement in aviation safety ever undertaken in Guyana.